nlydiaa/login_app/README.md

 ## Description
 This webapp is allows users with different user roles of 'User' and 'Manager' to access different pages.
 The webapp also allows users to change between 3 different languages 'English', 'Malay' and 'German'.
+Contents such as table contents are hard-coded as this project is only to show the above-mentioned functions!

 ## Application and Language Usage
 1. Java EE